-Sudden stoppage of blood flow in the artery of the brain is called stroke.
-The blood flow in the brain arteries stops due to a formation of blood clot or a sudden burst of an artery.
+A sudden stoppage of blood flow in the artery of the brain is called the stroke.
+The blood flow in the brain arteries stops due to the formation of a blood clot or a sudden burst of an artery.
 If a stroke is not detected early, it can result in permanent brain damage or death.
 Stroke can happen to any person and at any age.
 It is a matter of concern that the cases of stroke are increasing and the age of stroke is decreasing.
 People who suffer from high blood pressure, diabetes, high blood cholesterol, may have a higher risk of stroke.

-Stroke can be recognized by sudden onset of any of the following symptoms:
+Stroke can be recognized by the sudden onset of any of the following symptoms:

-In this situation, the patient should be taken without any delay to a stroke ready hospital, where 24x7 CT scan, MRI facility is available, as the timely treatment within first few hours of onset increases chances of good recovery considerably and the patient can be saved from stroke.
+In this situation, the patient should be taken without any delay to a stroke ready hospital, where a 24×7 CT scan, MRI facility is available, as the timely treatment within the first few hours of onset increases chances of good recovery considerably and the patient can be saved from a stroke.

 Why the risk of stroke increases in winter

-High blood pressure, increase in infection rate and sedentary lifestyle are the cause of increased cases of stroke.
-During winters, the blood becomes thick, due to which the thin tubes of blood become narrower and their pressure increases.
+High blood pressure, an increase in infection rate and a sedentary lifestyle are the cause of increased cases of stroke.
+During winters, the blood becomes thick, due to to which the thin tubes of blood become narrower and their pressure increases.
 Such a situation also creates a risk of stroke.